Black Bean Dip

 Please note that if you make this dip in the Instant Pot, you will not have to soak the beans overnight.

 If you want to use canned beans, do the following: Rinse the beans and drain in a colander.
 Cook on the stovetop over high heat for 15-30 minutes, or until super soft with the liquid, and follow the rest of the instructions for finishing and serving the dip.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-The photos and recipe for this Black Bean Dip were originally published on September 15, 2011.
-The photographs, along with the text and recipe card of this blog post, were updated on August 2, 2019.
+This Black Bean Dip was originally published on September 15, 2011.
+The photographs, text and recipe card were republished in August 2019.